pepenetsocial/pepenet/README.md

 Users will be able to post their ideas with the ability to disclose(or retain) as much private information as they want.

-Who is pepenet for: in short everyone but there are some people that will benefit from it the most:
+Who is pepenet for ? in short everyone but there are some people that will benefit from it the most:

--Journalists by utilizing posts that allow ~1200 word articles and 128 character titles -Whistleblowers
+1.)
+Journalists by utilizing posts that allow ~1200 word articles and 128 character titles

--Bloggers
+2.)
+Whistleblowers

+3.)
+Bloggers

--People banned on traditional social media
+4.)
+People banned on traditional social media

--People who are afraid/not allowed to express their views publicly
+5.)
+People who are afraid/not allowed to express their views publicly

 ## About this project